SpudGunMan/meshing-around/README.md

   - `hfcond` returns a table of HF solar conditions

  ### Configurations
  Currently config modifications is edit to code.
-Be sure to uncomment the approprate interface combo for your method (serial/BLEW/TCP).
+Be sure to uncomment the appropriate interface combo for your method (serial/BLEW/TCP).
 Only one at a time is supported to a single node at a time.
  ```
 # Uncomment the interface you want to use depending on your device connection
 interface = meshtastic.serial_interface.SerialInterface() #serial interface